 empirical tests.
 I.e. it is well enough defined that you can specify

 in advance those outcomes that would show the idea to be wrong.

-- The results of tests must
+- The results of tests must be repeatable.

 - Confidence in ideas grows with the number of independent

 tests or validations.
 "Independence" implies verification not only

 by different people but also by different methods of